sgn00/ForestEnum/README.md

 1.Trust relationships the forest has

-2.TGT delegation configuration with other forests and child domains
+2.TGT delegation configuration with other domains

 3.Whether the print spooler service is running